 Send an Agenda Beforehand

 The market research process is very structured and organized.
 The kickoff meeting is no different.
 The best market research companies have processes and procedures in place they follow.
 Why?
 Because they've used those same processes and procedures time and time again which have produced successful outcomes.
 Why re-invent the wheel?

-As a market research company and consultant you should send the agenda out ahead of the meeting.
+As a market research company and consultant, you should send the agenda out ahead of the meeting.
 This will give everyone a chance to prepare their thoughts and understand what will be discussed.
-The agenda should be sent to all of those attending the meeting, indicating a date, time, and room in the title.
+The agenda should be sent to all of those attending the meeting, indicating date, time, and room in the title.
 This becomes the document to structure the discussion.
 Copies should be printed out beforehand by the market research company just in case attendees have no access to phones, tablets, or laptops in the meeting.
 Meetings without those often work best.

 Start with Objectives

 Although the proposal was written to address the objectives at-hand, the kickoff meeting is a great way to rehash those topics to truly understand what is important and if anything has changed since the proposal was written or accepted.
 As a market research company, your job is to listen to the client's needs so this is the other reason Drive Research likes to start here.

 The objectives of the study give the client the opportunity to discuss the key items they want to be addressed through the market research.
 This often gets them excited about the process and what will be learned.
 It also ensures the major highlights and needs are covered and fully discussed at the beginning of the meeting while time is available.
 Another benefit of discussing these at the beginning is it allows some attendees to leave after they've said their part if they have other priorities.

 I created these 3 questions years ago as part of every market research kickoff agenda I created and I continue to use them today.
 Here are the 3 questions our market research company likes to ask as part of the discussion of the opening objectives with our clients:

 - What are your goals from the market research?